Lea Waters, PhD

 Lea is passionate about helping people all over the world make the Strength Switch.

 Lea has worked with the Chinese International School in Hong Kong, Ridley College in Canada, and Columbia Grammar and Preparatory School in the U.S., as well as hundreds of schools in Australia.
-She holds affiliate positions with Cambridge University’s Well-being Institute, the University of California, Berkeley’s Greater Good Science Center, and the University of Michigan’s Center for Positive Organizations; and has spoken at the European Positive Psychology Conference, the Mexican Conference on Happiness and the International Positive Education’s World Congress, to name few.
+She holds affiliate positions at Cambridge University’s Well-being Institute and the University of Michigan’s Center for Positive Organizations.
+Lea also holds a position on the Science Board of The University of California, Berkeley’s Greater Good Science Center; and has spoken at the European Positive Psychology Conference, the Mexican Conference on Happiness and the International Positive Education’s World Congress, to name few.
 Lea is also the Patron of Flourishing Education Japan.

 Lea’s book The Strength Switch has been translated into Chinese, Korean, Taiwanese, Japanese, Hungarian, Arabic, Russian, and French.
 It was also named one of the top reads for 2017 by Greater Good Magazine, one of the top five best books on happiness for children by Five Books, and was the top new release in the parenting category on Amazon.

 Lea was featured in the ABC TV documentary Revolution School, and has been featured in The Atlantic, The Washington Post, TIME, The Wall Street Journal, The Guardian and Success Magazine.
 As a researcher, she’s published more than 100 scientific journal articles.